-While the City Hill is the geographic centre of the City Centre, currently City Hill is disconnected and does not appear or act as the City Centre's core.
+While the City Hill precinct is the geographic centre of the City Centre, currently the City Hill precinct is disconnected and does not appear or act as the City Centre's core.

-both 2016 and 2021 precinct data from the City Renewal Authority (CRA) - Place Success Dashboard as not all the 2021 individual precinct data was available when the draft City Plan was prepared.
+Note that the information available for the City Hill precinct as compared with other precincts is currently limited.
+Precinct Snapshot Data refers to both 2016 and 2021 precinct data from the City Renewal Authority (CRA) - Place Success Dashboard as not all the 2021 individual precinct data was available when the draft City Plan was prepared.
 The snapshot is to be updated when 2021 precinct data in the CRA Place Success Dashboard is available.